oemof/tespy/docs/advanced_features/ude.rst

     >>> c2.set_attr(p=8)

 The variable takes a unique label and a starting value in SI units, optionally also value limits (:code:`min_val`, :code:`max_val`) applied during solving.
-In the equation its current value is accessed through :code:`val_SI`, the dependents reference the underlying container through the :code:`variable` attribute.
+It is used in the equation and the dependents exactly like a connection property: the current value is accessed through :code:`val_SI`, the dependents list the object itself.

 .. code-block:: python